anoma/namada/documentation/specs/src/economics/proof-of-stake/cubic-slashing.md

 }
 ```

-> Note: The voting power of a slash is the voting power of the validator **when they violated the protocol**, not the voting power now or at the time of any of the other infractions.
-This does mean that these voting powers may not sum to 1, but this method should still be close to the incentives we want, and can't really be changed without making the system easier to game.
+As a function, it can be drawn as:

 [<img src="../images/cubic_slash.png" width="500"/>](../images/cubic_slash.png)

 3. Set the slash rate on the now "finalised" slash in storage.
-4. Update the validators' stored voting power appropriately.
+4. Update the misbehaving validators' stored voting powers appropriately.
 5. Delegations to the validator can now be redelegated / start unbonding / etc.

+> Note: The voting power associated with a slash is the voting power of the validator **when they violated the protocol**.
+This does mean that these voting powers may not sum to 1, but this method should still be close to the desired incentives and cannot really be changed without making the system easier to game.

-Validator can later submit a transaction to unjail themselves after a configurable period.
-When the transaction is applied and accepted, the validator updates its state to "candidate" and is added back to the validator set starting at the epoch at pipeline offset (into `consensus`, `below_capacity` or `below_threshold` set, depending on its voting power).
+A jailed validator can later submit a transaction to unjail themselves after a configurable period.
+When the transaction is applied and accepted, the validator updates its state to "candidate" and is added back to the appropriate validator set (depending on its new voting power) starting at the pipeline offset relative to the epoch in which the unjailing transaction was submitted.

 At present, funds slashed are sent to the governance treasury.